Following the Money to Justice

-Follow the Money helps communities fight back.
-Upon request from affected people and their supporters, we uncover and expose those who profit from human rights violations and environmental destruction.
-Using a proven methodology, our researchers systematically unpack complex investment chains and identify hidden pressure points where communities can direct their advocacy to get results.
-We provide this information to community advocates upon request, along with tailored advice about how they can utilize it to develop more effective strategies to prevent harm, secure redress and take control of their own development.
+Upon request from affected people and grassroots advocates, we conduct investigations to uncover and expose the companies who profit from human rights violations and environmental destruction.
+Our researchers systematically unpack complex investment chains and identify hidden pressure points where communities can direct their advocacy to get results.
+We deliver this information along with tailored advice about how communities and advocates can use it to develop more effective strategies to prevent harm, secure redress and take control of their own development paths.

 Follow the Money